Janey Play

 Steps:

-Option: You can use other greens like sugar snap peas or okra.
+Alternative: You can use other greens like sugar snap peas, zucchini, or squash blossoms.

 Steps: